potblitd/XIAO-log/log^3/README.md

 ## Code

-set_rtc.py can be used to set the time on PCF8563 form the local time on the PC.
+*set_rtc.py* can be used to set the time on PCF8563 form the local time on the PC.

-xiaologhot.py is The example code below is simple : it gets the RTC time, reads temperature and humidity from the sensor, writes all these values in a file and then calculates the time until the next measurement based on the log period before going into deep sleep.
+*xiaologhot.py* doesn't need any external libraries so it looks complicated.
+But its actually not.
+Code inits I2C comunication, gets the RTC time, reads temperature and humidity from the SHT40 sensor, read ambient light from the BH1750 sensor, tries to connect to the wifi and sends measurements to a server if that's enabled, writes all these values in a file and then calculates the time until the next measurement based on the log period before going into deep sleep.

 ```ruby
 # PARAMETERS